 We have combed through as many tools as we were able to locate, selected the most useful ones, compiled them into an easy-to-read manner, and described their primary benefits for you.

 - SolarWinds Network Performance Monitor – FREE TRIAL The most popular network monitoring system, checks the state of network devices by using the SNMP protocol.
 Moreover, it may also alert you to any potential security threats.
 Utilizes the Windows Server platform.
-Start your 30-day free trial today.
+Start your 30-day free trial.

 - Paessler PRTG Network Monitor – FREE TRIAL A set of monitoring tools, the majority of which are network monitors.
 It is a network monitoring tool.
 Utilizes the Windows Server platform.
-Start your 30-day free trial today.
+Start your 30-day free trial.

 - Atera A collection of remote monitoring and management tools that are hosted in the cloud and include automated network monitoring as well as an application for network mapping.